mozmeao/docker-pythode/README.md

 Also includes an apt helper script called `apt-install`.
 It is a simple wrapper around the best way to use `apt-get install` within a Dockerfile.
 It will run an update, install, and clear the apt cache to keep image size small.

+We also provide `mozmeao/base:python-2.7` and `mozmeao/base:python-3.6` that are just the official python-slim images with the same env vars set and convenience features added.

 ## Usage

 A `Dockerfile` like the following should work for your app if you have both NodeJS and Python requirements.